tilden/tilden.github.io/_posts/2019-03-19-google-inbox.md

   title="I want to punch whoever wrote this text"
 	w="479" h="224"
 %}

+Ultimately, I understand that it doesn't make sense for Google to operate two separate applications that basically do the same thing; given this, it's completely reasonable for them to kill the less-popular one.
+What I find particularly _unreasonable_ is Google's decision to kill the less-popular one without seemingly even _trying_ to bring over the majority of its key features, some of which continue to remain far ahead of any competitor's offering.

+***

 Is there actually a viable alternative that I missed?
 Do you work for Google and wish to repent for your sins?
 If so, why not [discuss this article on Hacker News](https://news.ycombinator.com)!